Skip to content

 # Datacenter IPs often indicate bots

-if security['is_datacenter'] and security['risk_score'] > 40:
+if classification['is_datacenter'] and score['risk_score'] > 40:

 return {